Jeffotter/USF/README.md

 # USF
-These are my project available to share from my time at USF
+These are my projects available to share from my time at USF